The Perfect American: Act 1

 Walt and his brother Roy recall joy and simplicity in their youth in Marceline, a small town in the Midwest where they grew up.
 In the magical realm of their imagination Marceline was "the soul of America where every day was magical."
 The residents of Marceline welcome Walt as a god.
-Walt is present at the inauguration of a local public pool where Dantine Wilhelm makes an appearance.
+Walt is present at the inauguration of a local public pool where Wilhelm Dantine makes an appearance.